SanderMertens/bake/README.md

 Command | Description
 --------|------------
-build   | Build the project (default) rebuild | Rebuild the project clean   | Clean the project
+init    | Initialize a new bake project in the current directory build   | Build the project (default) rebuild | Rebuild the project clean   | Clean the project